sphinx-doc/sphinx/doc/markup/para.rst

 .. directive:: .. versionchanged:: version

-   Similar to ``versionadded``, but describes when and what changed in the named feature in some way (new parameters, changed side effects, etc.).
+   Similar to :dir:`versionadded`, but describes when and what changed in the named feature in some way (new parameters, changed side effects, etc.).

 --------------